To find out more and simply click on the link above...

 To make things more complicated, if the mother in this scenario have assets worth millions and the father only owns a car of R 100 000 – 00, his contribution could be far less than R 15 000 – 00, even if they have the same monthly salary.
 It is even possible that his contribution could be R 150 – 00 (and not R 15 000 – 00) as in the case of scenario A above.
 All these factors have to be discussed with your maintenance lawyer or advocate.

-I hope this gave you a feel on how child support or child maintenance is calculated.
+I hope this gave you a feel for how child support or child maintenance is calculated.
 Therefore, in answering the questions posed above, i.e. How much child support should you claim for your child, and how much child maintenance should you pay; the answer is, it depends on the facts.

-You or your attorney or advocate might have one view on what the amount should be, however the other parent or the maintenance court might have a total different view.
-I therefore strongly advise that you first consult with a maintenance lawyer or advocate, or the maintenance court before submitting your amount to court.
+You or your attorney or advocate might have one view on what the amount should be, however the other parent or the maintenance court might have a totally different view.
+I therefore strongly advise that you first consult with a maintenance lawyer or advocate, or the maintenance court before submitting your amount to the court.
 In complicated cases, an advocate may be approached by your attorney for an opinion.